Jake Kupp: New Orleans Saints (first stint)

-Kupp became one of the original members of the New Orleans Saints, after being selected in the 1967 NFL expansion draft, playing 5 regular season games as a starter at left guard, before being released.
+Kupp became one of the original members of the New Orleans Saints, after being selected in the 1967 NFL expansion draft.
+He played in five regular season games, four as a starter at left guard, before being released in early November 1967.

 Atlanta Falcons

-On November 5, 1967, the Atlanta Falcons claimed him off waivers and would appear in 6 games with 5 starts at left guard.
+On November 6, 1967, the Atlanta Falcons claimed Kupp off waivers.
+Kupp started six games at left guard for the Falcons.

 New Orleans Saints (second stint)

-Although the rights to his contract were traded to the Atlanta Falcons, it was only one year, instead of his full 2-year contract, forcing his return in 1968 to the New Orleans Saints, based on a league ruling that long term contract players can be waived one season only (rule since rescinded).
-He made the Pro Bowl as an offensive guard in 1969.
-He was named one of the team's offensive captains in 1969.
+Although the rights to his contract were traded to the Atlanta Falcons, it was only one year, instead of his full two-year contract, forcing his return in 1968 to the New Orleans Saints, based on a league ruling that long term contract players can be waived one season only (rule since rescinded).
+He was the Saints' starting left guard in 56 consecutive games from 1968 to 1971.
+He excelled as a pulling guard for the Saints.
+Kupp was named the Saints' offensive captain in 1969, along with Doug Atkins as defensive captain, and continued in that role for the Saints for five years (1969 to 1973).
+Kupp made the Pro Bowl as an offensive guard in 1969.